 Guide Dogs Tasmania provides Guide Dog Mobility services for all Tasmanians who are blind or vision impaired.

 We source puppies from established Guide Dog Breeding colonies in Australia and New Zealand.
 It is important to ensure we have dogs of suitable temperament for Guide Dog work.
 All training is conducted here in Tasmania by our Guide Dog Mobility Instructors.

-Put quite simply: No. Whenever the pup has its little blue Puppy Coat on, with its distinctive ‘L’ plate on the back, we ask that people try to ignore the pup as much as possible and definitely try not to pat it.
+Put quite simply: No. Whenever the pup has its distinctive orange Puppy Coat on, we ask that people try to ignore the pup as much as possible and definitely try not to pat it.

 Whilst it is hard to do with a new puppy, the best thing you can do in the early stages is to try hard to ignore the pup and allow the handler to concentrate on trying to instill some manners in a tiny little puppy that is just learning the ropes.

-If you are interested in adopting a retired dog or offering a home for our career-change dogs, please call us and ask for an Adoption Form.
+If you are interested in adopting a retired dog please call us and ask for an Adoption Form.

 We use both male and female dogs on our program to ensure a variety of physical traits and temperament types.